 Well, you need to make sure you’ve got the right hardware, suitable storage options and the best media center platform, before spinning this off with plugins and additional features that will give you the television experience you’ve been looking for.

 The Hardware Side Of Things

-There are many different pieces of hardware that can be used to build a media center, from an Xbox 360 to a Nintendo Wii, all the way down through standard PCs and dedicated set-top boxes to Android devices and Raspberry Pi computers.
+There are many different pieces of hardware that can be used to build your own PC media center, from an Xbox 360 to a Nintendo Wii, all the way down through standard PCs and dedicated set-top boxes to Android devices and Raspberry Pi computers.
 Regardless of which platform you eventually select (see below) your chosen hardware should be networkable, powerful enough to deal with HD video and offer enough storage to access music and video.

 For my own purposes, I need a device with an optical drive as I regularly review DVDs.
 USB ports and a card reader are also vital for viewing photos, music and video.